ArnaCode/JS-TS-PY-GO-RS-Zero-to-Interview-Ready/README.md

 ## Contributions & Feedback ❤️

-We love collaboration!
+I love collaboration!
 If you have ideas, improvements, or feedback, feel free to:

 - Open an issue.
 - Submit a pull request.